 Pharmacy regulations

-In the pharmaceutical industry, salicylic acid is strictly controlled to ensure its purity and efficacy.
-It is subject to the requirements of international pharmacopoeias, including the European Pharmacopoeia (Ph.
+In the pharmaceutical sector, salicylic acid is strictly controlled to guarantee its purity and efficacy.
+It is subject to the requirements of international pharmacopoeias, notably the European Pharmacopoeia (Ph.
 Eur.) and the United States Pharmacopeia (USP).

 Purity and concentration standards